 We are committed to taking all reasonable and appropriate steps to protect the personal information that we hold from misuse, loss, or unauthorised access.
 We do this by having in place a range of appropriate technical and organisational measures, including encryption measures and disaster recovery plans.

-If you suspect any misuse or loss of or unauthorised access to your personal information please let us know immediately by contacting our Customer Services Manager using the details provided at the end of this notice.
+If you suspect any misuse or loss of or unauthorised access to your personal information please let us know immediately by contacting our Customer Services Team using the details provided at the end of this notice.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will apply our normal procedures and comply with legal requirements to protect your information, we cannot guarantee the security of your information transmitted to the Website and any transmission is at your own risk.